Satellite-im/Uplink/README.md

 | audio opus | brew install opus |

-For this to work, we need to install `ffmpeg` -> `brew install ffmpeg` for macOS And for Windows, I followed the steps on this site here
+For this to work, we need to install `ffmpeg` -> `brew install ffmpeg` for macOS

+And for Windows, I followed the steps on this site here:

 **Windows 10+**
 | Dep  | Install Command                                                  |